Brain Age: Train Your Brain in Minutes a Day!: Brain Age Check

 In Speed Counting, which requires speaking but does not use the microphone, the player counts up from one to 120 as fast as they can without slurring the names of numbers.

 Word Memory gives the player a list of 30 four-lettered words.
 The player is given two minutes to study the list and memorize as many words as possible.
 After the time is up, the player must write down as many words as they can in three minutes.
 To spell words that were not on the list won't make the player lose marks but the system won't recognize them.
 On the contrary, spelling an on-list word will count as memorized and even the test will notify the players if they already wrote this word in case they rewrite it.

 Connect Maze gives players a randomly created group of circles, with letters and numbers in them.
 The player must follow the pattern A-1-B-2 until reaching M-13 as quickly as possible.

 Calculations × 20 presents the player with 20 simple calculation equations that includes addition, subtraction, and multiplication.
 On the top screen are the problems which scroll up as answered whether right or wrong, while the touch screen is used to write out the answer.
 This test is also available in the training section.

-Number Cruncher mental agility game that displays several numbers, which vary in their appearance and on-screen behavior and above it is a question, such as "how many numbers are blue?" or "how many numbers are moving?", which the player must answer as quickly as possible.
+Number Cruncher is a mental agility game that displays several numbers, which vary in their appearance and on-screen behavior and above it is a question, such as "how many numbers are blue?" or "how many numbers are moving?", which the player must answer as quickly as possible.

 Training

 The Training mode allows the player to play a variety of training programs, with all but one of them being exclusive to the Training mode.
-Once the player completes at least one program, Kawashima awards him or her with a stamp, which he places on the current date.
+Once the player completes at least one program, Kawashima awards them with a stamp, which he places on the current date.
 If the player completes at least three programs, the stamp will expand in size.
-After accumulating a certain number of stamps, Kawashima will award him or her with a new program, difficulty mode, or additional feature under the Options menu.
+After accumulating a certain number of stamps, Kawashima will award the player with a new program, difficulty mode, or additional feature under the Options menu such as the ability for the player to customize their own stamp.
 Each program can be played as many times as the player likes, although only the first play-through of the day will count in the graph for that puzzle.

 Minigames

-There are nine training programs in Training mode:
+There are nine training programs in Training mode.
+The first three are available by default, while the rest are unlocked by collecting enough stamps.